10 ways to beat sweet itch this summer - Horse & Hound

 8. Don’t keep your horse near watercourses and trees, where there are high numbers of biting insects.

-9. Keep your horse outside at dawn and dusk when it is open to attack from biting insects.
+9. Don’t leave your horse outside at dawn and dusk when it is open to attack from biting insects.

-10. Only rely on corticosteroids as a last result because of the risk of setting off laminitis.
+10. Don’t only rely on corticosteroids as a last resort because of the risk of laminitis.

 Continued below…